omatech/oma-cookies/README.md

 <!-- CONFIGURATION -->
 <h2 id="configuration">Configuration</h2>

-We will override the default configuration in our `omacookies.config.js` file.
+Somewhere after the import of the ```omacookies``` JS file we will override attributes from the main object.

 <h3 id="lang-strings">Override language strings</h3>
 We can set a new value for any language string with the following declaration: